-The Company anticipates that a significant portion of the net proceeds received from paydowns of the RMBS acquired as a result of these equity offerings will be deployed into the acquisition of MSRs.
-The Company may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.
+We anticipate that a significant portion of the paydowns of the RMBS acquired as a result of these equity offerings will be deployed into the acquisition of MSRs.
+We may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.